PECO-CP/MiA/Case Studies/README.md

 1. Image of mixed culture (CaseStudy2.czi)
 2. Guide for the analysis of the image (CaseStudy2_stepbystep_guide.pdf)
 3. Mask of ROIs for the image (CaseStudy2_mask.mat)
-4. Example of the output data from the example mask (CaseStudy2_ROI_Data.csv)
+4. Example of the output data from the example mask (CaseStudy2_ROI_Data; csv and xlsx formats)
-5. Example of R code for analyzing image (CaseStudy2_R-Code.pdf)
+5. Example of R code for analyzing image based on size and fluorescence (CaseStudy2_R-Code.pdf)